-If left untreated, UTIs can be quite serious and even potentially fatal.
-They are particularly dangerous to male cats, whose narrower urethras mean urinary blockages are much more likely.
+If left untreated, UTIs can become severe and even life-threatening.
+Male cats are particularly at risk due to their narrower urethras, making urinary blockages more likely.

 Here are some signs that your cat may be experiencing a UTI:

 1. Struggling to pass urine or passing only small amounts: Keep an eye on the litter box for changes in urination frequency or volume, and consult a vet if needed.

 2. Bloody or discolored urine: See veterinary care immediately if your cat’s urine appears pinkish or has visible blood.

 3. Inappropriate urination: A UTI may cause your cat to avoid the litter box and urinate in unusual places, such as carpets or furniture.

 4. Vocalizing while using the litter box: The pain and discomfort of a UTI may cause your cat to cry out when attempting to urinate.
 Excessive licking of the abdomen or urinary opening could indicate your cat is trying to soothe the pain associated with a UTI.

 5. Increased water consumption: Monitor your cat’s water intake, especially if other symptoms are present.